danielbakkelund/ophac/README.txt

  * numpy
  * matplotlib

-The code is made to run on both python 2.7+ and  python 3.x
+The library is made to run on both python 2.7+ and  python 3.x

-The code can be used as-is, but if you want to have a look at the examples, you should follow the below recipe.
+The code can be used as-is, just place the src directory in your PYTHONPATH.

+However, if you want to have a look at the examples, you should follow the below recipe.

 The examples assume python 3.x.